Sudden Changes and Big Decisions

 This is only a brief and oversimplified review of a few Medicaid rules and, of which there are many more.
 Navigating them on your own could be a nightmare at best and subject you to penalties at worst and it might deny a loved one months of eligibility.
 Fortunately, through, Profit Law Firm an elder law attorney knowledgeable in these matters can guide you through the Medicaid maze.
 We can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.

-We strongly advise those who seek help to seek appropriate counsel before you apply for and aim to qualify for Medicaid.
+We strongly advise those who seek help to seek appropriate counsel by a Medicaid lawyer before you apply for and aim to qualify for Medicaid.
 We can give you – and your family – peace of mind during a difficult and uncertain time.
 When dealing with Medicaid, legal advice is something you cannot afford to go without.